richikac/business-analyst---richika/README.md

 </br><strong>Deliverables:</strong>
 </br>Validated dataset in the Trusted Zone.
 </br>Data Quality Report: Summary of quality improvements.</br>
-</br></br><h2>Section 2: UCW Academic Integrity Procedure</h2></br>
+</br></br><h2> DAP for UCW Academic Integrity Procedure</h2></br>
 </br>This project involves implementing Data Analytic platform for ademic integrity procedure for academic department of University Canada West (UCW).
 The purpose of doing the analysis is to improve the performance of academic integrity procedure for academic department of University Canada West (UCW) using AWS Cloud services such as explore the patterns, check data quality, descriptive analysis and to extract, transform and load the academic case records.
-</br>Attached is the data pipeline design for DAP for the City of Vancover for Council Voting Records.
+</br>Attached is the data pipeline design for DAP for the Academic Integrity Procedure.
 </br>Below is the data pipeline design for DAP for Academic Integrity procedure for UCW.
 </br>![image](https://github.com/user-attachments/assets/87bff4f3-e79d-4755-8078-c90e560c7a08)
 </br>![image](https://github.com/user-attachments/assets/11aaa4a5-b1a3-4f55-957f-e1fdaf16495f)
-</br></br><strong>Project 1: Exploratory Data Analysis for UCW Academic Integrity Using Amazon Athena</strong></br>
+</br></br><strong> Exploratory Data Analysis for UCW Academic Integrity Using Amazon Athena</strong></br>
 </br><strong>Project Description:</strong> This project involves analyzing academic integrity records to uncover patterns using Amazon Athena for querying data stored in Amazon S3.</br>
 </br><strong>Project Title:</strong> "Exploring Academic Integrity Patterns with Amazon Athena"</br>
 </br><strong>Objective:</strong> To perform an exploratory data analysis on academic integrity cases using Amazon Athena, identifying trends and patterns.</br>
 </br><strong>Dataset:</strong> UCW Academic Integrity Records stored in Amazon S3.</br>
 </br><strong>Methodology:</strong>
-</br>Data Querying: Use Amazon Athena to run SQL queries for summarizing data and generating descriptive statistics.
+</br> - Using Amazon Athena to run SQL queries for summarizing data and generating descriptive statistics.
-</br>Data Exploration: Explore the dataset to understand academic integrity trends.
+</br> - Using excel to explore the dataset to understand academic integrity trends.
 </br><strong>Tools and Technologies:</strong>
-</br> - Amazon Athena for data querying and analysis.
+</br> - Using Amazon Athena for data querying and analysis.
-</br> - Amazon S3 for storing academic integrity records.</br>
+</br> - Using Excel to generate the bar chart graph for Number of reported cases for year 2023 and 2024.
 </br><strong>Deliverables:</strong>
 </br>A report generated from Athena queries summarizing insights into academic integrity patterns.</br>
-</br></br><strong>Project 2: Descriptive Analysis of Academic Integrity Outcomes with Amazon Athena</strong></br>
+</br></br><strong> Descriptive Analysis of Academic Integrity Outcomes with Amazon Athena</strong></br>
 </br><strong>Project Description:</strong> This project involves comprehensive descriptive analysis of academic integrity outcomes using Amazon Athena.</br>
 </br><strong>Project Title:</strong> "Descriptive Analysis of Academic Integrity Outcomes with Amazon Athena"</br>
 </br><strong>Objective:</strong>To leverage Amazon Athena for performing descriptive analysis on academic integrity cases, providing insights into patterns and outcomes.</br>